Skip to main content

 • SMO 7: International Financial Reporting Standards

-As part of its efforts to support ongoing IFRS adoption, the INCP indicates that it regularly nominates representatives to be part of the Technical Council of Public Accountancy—the entity responsible for proposing new standards on accounting and auditing to the MCIT and the MoF.
-The INCP president serves as Technical Secretary of the IFRS Expert Committee of the CTCP, where analyses and recommendations are carried out
+As part of its efforts to support the ongoing adoption of IFRS, the INCP indicates that it regularly nominates representatives to participate in the Technical Council of Public Accountancy (CTCP), the body responsible for proposing new standards on accounting and auditing to the MCIT and the MoF.
+The INCP President serves as Technical Secretary of the IFRS Expert Committee of the CTCP, where technical analyses and recommendations are developed.

-Furthermore, the INCP promotes the application and understanding of the standards by disseminating IFRS and IFRS for SME-related materials to universities to encourage its incorporation in the accounting curricula and disseminating information to members and stakeholders on new and revised IASB pronouncements.
+Furthermore, the INCP promotes the application and understanding of the standards by disseminating IFRS- and IFRS for SMEs-related materials to universities to encourage their incorporation into accounting curricula, and by disseminating information to members and stakeholders on new and revised International Accounting Standards Board (IASB) pronouncements.

 Current Status: Sustain